SumoLogic/sumologic-documentation/docs/apm/rum/index.md

     * Time to last XHR (time from UI interaction till last HTTP POST ends)
     * Time to XHR processing end (time from UI interaction till all browser side processing of all XHR requests is done)
     * Time in XHR calls (total time when the transaction was “busy” with executing XHR communication)
-* Identify the user action that triggered the XHRs by blending UI interaction (e.g. “click”) with the page name (e.g. [http://www.acme.com/checkout](http://www.acme.com/checkout))
+* Identify the user action that triggered the XHRs by blending UI interaction (e.g. “click”) with the page name (e.g., [http://www.acme.com/checkout](http://www.acme.com/checkout))
 * Measure any erroneous HTTP response to XHR POST calls and count them as XHR errors
 * Allow to drill-down via EI to specific traces that explain full process of loading and execution of each such transaction